 Harbourfront Centre is a leader in providing internationally renowned artistic, educational and recreational programming across a beautiful 10-acre campus at the heart of Toronto’s waterfront.
 For more than 45 years, Harbourfront Centre has celebrated the best in Canadian culture and the rich mosaic of cultures from around the world, presenting thousands of events annually from music festivals to contemporary dance, to craft and design, to visual arts and more.
 Welcoming visitors year-round, there is something for everyone at Harbourfront Centre!

-Position Title: Bilingual Educator (English/French)
+Position Title: Bilingual Educator (English/French, All Disciplines)

 Department: School Visits

 Reporting To: Manager, School Visits

 Type of Employment: Contract, (0-5 days/week, ASAP-June 30, 2024)